Owning your own small business or retail store is a goal of many. You can be one of the few small business owners who make the dream a reality.

 You just need to understand what you are in for regarding start-up costs, cash flow, and what it takes to be profitable before you open your doors.

 Your marketing strategy should include understanding your target market and what products they will buy from you in enough volume with high enough profit margins for you to live the lifestyle small business owners dream of.

 While I don't believe in build it and they will come, I do believe if you go in with your eyes open, you can have it all.
 I've met thousands of business owners from all over the world who prove it.

-If you’ve already opened a new store, read on to see how many you’ve already encountered...
+If you’ve already opened a new store, read on to see how many you’ve encountered...

 1. Your retail shop will be solicited for donations before you make your first sale.

-2. People in your town will assume you are rich because you have your own business.
+2. People in your town will assume you are rich because you have a business.

-3. Some days you will donate more products to charities in your community than you will sell in your store that day.
+3. Some days, you will donate more products to your community charities than you sell in your store that day.